 Community COVID Survey

-You may have taken a community coronavirus survey several months ago.
-Now, a year into the ongoing pandemic, community partners are checking in once more to learn how you and your family are managing.
-Even if you completed the previous survey, we ask you to take it again to update us on how the situation may have changed for you since the start of the new year.
+In fall 2020, the City of Worthington Community Coronavirus Task Force conducted a survey to understand how our community has been impacted by the coronavirus crisis.
+A year into the ongoing pandemic, we checked in once more to learn how community members are managing.
+Respondents were asked to take the survey once again to provide an update on how the situation may have changed for them since the start of the new year.

 When the survey was first conducted in September 2020, mental health and financial impacts were the top concerns of Worthington citizens.
 The results can be reviewed in more detail below.
 As a result of these findings, the City worked with our local non-profit service organizations to develop additional support programs and provide Federal CARES Act grant funding.
 Local businesses were also supported with additional rounds of CARES Act grant funding and other special promotional opportunities.

-The information you share in the second round of this survey will continue to help organizations serving the greater Worthington area to understand the ongoing impact of the coronavirus outbreak on the people in our community.
-Your responses, along with the responses of others in our community, will help us to identify current areas of need and continue to guide our response to this ongoing crisis.
+The information shared in the second round of this survey will continue to help organizations serving the greater Worthington area to understand the ongoing impact of the coronavirus outbreak on the people in our community and respond to current areas of need.

 This survey is presented in partnership with the City of Worthington, Community Relations Commission, Griswold Center, I Am Boundless, McConnell Arts Center, Northwest Counseling Services, United Methodist Church, Worthington Libraries, Worthington Parks & Recreation, Worthington Resource Pantry, and Worthington Schools.